Application ID: 474

 This model proceeds as follows.
 First, estimate the ice-to-water phase change using the transient conduction equation with the latent heat of fusion.
 Next, compare the first solution to estimates that neglect latent heat.
 Finally, run additional simulations to evaluate impacts of the temperature interval over which the phase change occurs.

-This model is included as an example in the following products:Heat Transfer Module Subsurface Flow Module
+This model example illustrates applications of this type that would nominally be built using the following products:Heat Transfer Module Subsurface Flow Module

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Tabela de Especificações and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.